Rush University Medical Center: Services

 Rush University Medical Center has 664 patient beds at its 14-story, 830,000 ft2 location on Chicago's Near West Side.
 The hospital is known for its butterfly-shaped tower, designed to handle mass casualty events.
 Rush offers more than 70 residency and fellowship programs in medical and surgical specialties and subspecialties.
 It is also the largest nongovernmental employer on Chicago's near West Side, with nearly 10,000 employees and annual spending of over $550 million.

 Road Home Program

 Rush University Medical Center established the Road Home Program in 2014.
 The program focuses on mental health treatment for veterans suffering from posttraumatic stress disorder (PTSD), traumatic brain injury (TBI) and related illnesses.
 In 2015, the Road Home Program was selected as a founding partner of Warrior Care Network, along with UCLA Health Operation Mend, Massachusetts General Hospital Home Base, Emory Healthcare Veterans Program and Wounded Warrior Project.

 The Medical Center has a $581.8 million (2020) endowment.

 Rankings

-In 2024, U.S. News & World Report ranked Rush University Medical Center among the top 20 in the U.S. and tied for No. 1 in Chicago and Illinois.
-Eleven hospital-based specialties were ranked among the best in the country, including the following:
+In 2026, U.S. News & World Report ranked Rush University Medical Center among the top 20 in the U.S. and tied for No. 1 in Chicago and Illinois.
+Rush is nationally ranked in eleven specialties and high performing in 21 procedures/conditions.